 INTRODUCTION

-Word spread that the Thai military police were on their way to raid the building that John, his family and other Pakistani asylum seekers lived.
+Word spread that the Thai military police were on their way to raid the building where John, his family and other Pakistani asylum seekers lived.
 They locked themselves inside their room so it would look as if nobody was home, closed the windows, and curled up in the corner being as quiet as possible.
 John’s wife and children grew more frightened as the sound of the police knocking on doors with their machine guns became closer and closer.
 Being the last room in the hallway, the police eventually got to John’s room and knocked.
 John having been clever decorated his door to look as if a Thai person lived there.
 The police knocked, but soon left after no answer.
 His brother on the other hand wasn’t so lucky.
 The police broke through the door to John’s brother’s room and without proper documentation he was hauled off to the police station and eventually to immigration detention.
 This is just one of the many stories the Pakistani asylum seekers have about their encounters with the Thai police.

 An asylum seeker is someone who has fled their country because of persecution and is in the process of applying for refugee status in another country.
 “A refugee is someone who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion” (Convention & Protocal, p.3).
 In Thailand, people are declared to be a refugee or not by decision from the United Nations High Commissioner for Refugee (UNHCR).